Accessing mom and pop business funding is crucial for these companies to grow and survive during difficult times.

-Merchant Cash Advances are available to businesses that have good credit and debit card sales.
+A merchant Cash Advance (MCA) is available to businesses with good credit and debit card sales.

-This product is designed for businesses that need immediate capital.
-The advances are paid a percentage of the sales made with cards or daily or weekly fixed debits.
+This product exists for companies that need immediate capital.
+These businesses receive advances as a percentage of sales made with cards or fixed daily or weekly debits.

-To get an MCA, you’ll need a valid ID, your bank statements, and your tax return.
+To get merchant cash advances, you’ll need a valid ID, bank statements, and tax return.
 You can receive from a few thousand dollars and up to $1 million.
 You will have to wait two to five days to receive the money, though, and you will have up to 18 months to pay it back.

 - Fast application and approval process.